 Use a home equity line of credit

 Sometimes you can get creative when coming up with the down payment on another house.
 This includes using the equity you have built up in your current home in the form of HELOC– home equity line of credit.
 When you do sell your current home, you can repay the balance of your mortgage as well as the line of credit.
 But, do your research.
 Some experts warn against the use of HELOC due to the call provisions (the bank can call for the full amount to be paid) and the high interest rates.

 Go for a double closing

-If all the stars align, and your have a rock start agent, it’s possible you could buy your new home and sell the old one on the same day, alleviating your anxiety over financials.
+If all the stars align, and you have a rock star agent, it’s possible you could buy your new home and sell the old one on the same day, alleviating your anxiety over financials.
 However, you’ll still need a Plan B. Closings get delayed for a number of reasons, so you still want to make sure you are okayed by the lender to fund a second mortgage, if needed, or Grandma is going to cover your new down payment as a gift if you don’t close your sale on time.

 You have options

 There are a number of options for how to buy another house while owning a house, and while this list covers the most popular, there are still more.
 When you’re thinking about purchasing a new home, start the process by seeking out a top real estate agent as well as a loan officer to inquire about which option is best for you.
 Good luck!